Green Building Requirements

 - Fixing Leaks in Sewer Laterals: Required for remodeling projects and when properties are sold, see Sewer lateral replacement.

-- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Water Efficiency Checklist* and overview information at EBMUD New Water Service Regulations.
+- East Bay Municipal Utility District (EBMUD) Section 31 Water Efficiency Regulations: All applicants for new and expanded service are required to comply, see EBMUD Section 31: Water Efficiency Requirements* and overview information at EBMUD Water Conservation Review Regulations.

 - Bay Friendly Basics Landscape Requirements: Required for all new and renovated irrigated landscape over 2,500 square feet.
 The Bay-Friendly Basics Landscape Checklist represents the 9 required practices from the Bay-Friendly Landscape Scorecard, see Bay Friendly Checklist.* Additional resources are available through the Bay-Friendly